patrikalienus/_pa/readme.md

 This is being actively developed.
 Plenty of things are not done yet.
 Do not use this theme in production.
 It's a B A D idea.

+Correction: I'm not actively developing this as there's just no time at the moment.
+Feel free to submit pull requests and I'll review when I have time left over.

 ## Description

 Speed- & Content-centric theme.
 It's not made for anyone but me.
 Use, abuse, remix and change all you want, but you'll be on your own.
 This is not a theme you'll install, set and forget.
 In order to get it to work the way you want to, you need to tinker.
 And you need CodeKit.
 Why?
 Because I can't be bothered with using Gulp.